ssalvaterra/LIB-201/mapping.md

 ## Acknowledgements
 - "Introduction to Mapping," Olivia Ildefonso. https://curriculum.dhinstitutes.org/workshops/mapping/
 - Jessica Davila Greene, et al. "GIS and Historical Research" presentation. https://osf.io/b8wvn/
+- Screenshots from KnightLab's <a href="https://timeline.knightlab.com/#make">TimelineJS website</a>, and from <a href="https://starkvillecivilrights.msstate.edu/wordpress/">'A Shaky Truce': Starkville Civil Rights Struggles.</a>

 ## Ethical considerations
 Many maps, especially digital mapping projects, use a 2-dimensional representation (i.e. flat) of the earth, which is just a part of the inaccuracies of our world that maps represent.
 Like historical records, maps (and even timelines!) are incomplete choices that represent human experience of the world.
 As you create maps and/or timelines, consider these questions, adapted from <a href="https://curriculum.dhinstitutes.org/workshops/mapping/lessons/?page=4">DH Institutes Curriculum</a>, that critically examine the process of map-making: